MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 - You will receive an email inviting you to participate in the preview.
 You can request a preview on the [Project Operations website](https://dynamics.microsoft.com/en-us/project-operations/overview/).
 - The user who deploys the preview must have Azure tenant global administrator rights.
 - The user who deploys the preview will need a phone number and a valid credit card.
-During sign up there will be no charges to the card for six months.
-After six months you need to cancel the subscription.
+During sign up, there will be no charges to the card for six months.
+After six months, you need to cancel the subscription.
 - Review all terms and conditions.

 ## Subscribe